telepresenceio/telepresence/docs/tutorials/kubernetes.md

 * Access to your Kubernetes cluster, with local credentials on your machine.
   You can test this by running `kubectl get pod` - if this works you're all set.

-{% include getting-started-part-1.md cluster="Kubernetes" command="kubectl" %}
+{% include getting-started-part-1.md cluster="Kubernetes" command="kubectl" deployment="Deployment" %}

 If your cluster is in the cloud you can find the address of the `Service` like this: